What Is Current Ratio and Why Does It Matter?

 What is the Current Ratio and why is important to have a good Current Ratio?

-The current ratio is widely used by banks and financial institutions while sanctioning loans to the companies and therefore this is a vital ratio for any company.
+The current ratio is widely used by banks and financial institutions while sanctioning loans to companies, and therefore, this is a vital ratio for any company.

 If your current ratio is high, it means you have enough cash.
 The higher the ratio is, the more capable you are of paying off your debts.
 If your current ratio is low, it means you will have a difficult time paying your immediate debts and liabilities.